Unease about white supremacy grows after Portland stabbings

 Wheeler has also asked the federal government to cancel a June 10 rally that targets Sharia law out of fears it could create unrest.

-No one immediately replied to a message sent to Patriot Prayer through Facebook.
-Gibson’s Twitter account appeared to have been deactivated, and a phone listing for him was disconnected.
+He acknowledged that Christian had shown up at a Patriot Prayer rally on April 29 with a baseball bat and had made the Nazi salute.
+But Gibson said he hurled insults at rally organizers as well as counter-protesters.

-Kyle Chapman, the speaker for the planned Sunday event, did not reply to messages sent through Facebook on Tuesday.
+“He came yelling at everyone, cussing at everyone.
+He threatened me and tons of people,” Gibson said.
+“We told him, ‘You gotta get out of here.'”

-The tumult caps a series of unsettling events in recent months in and around Portland.
+The stabbings cap a series of unsettling events in recent months in and around Portland.

 Earlier this year, organizers of a small community parade affiliated with the city’s famous Rose Festival canceled the celebration over fears of violence after protesters said the local Republican Party had plans to allow a “neo-Nazi hate group” to march with them.
-Local GOP leaders denied the charges, but the tension spilled over into smaller protests in the days that followed.
+Local GOP leaders denied the charges.

 In the suburb of Troutdale, an Iranian refugee found his home painted with racist graffiti and death threats.
 And in Gresham, another eastern suburb, prosecutors charged a man with a hate crime after police said he chased down a black teenager with his car after a fight and struck him, killing him.